IN LOVING MEMORY OF DR. AND MRS. R. HUDSON MOODY

 Dr. Moody was called of God to preach the Gospel in 1950.
 Three years later, he accepted a call to pastor High Point Baptist Church in Covington.
 High Point grew from a congregation of less than 50 to over 300, and led the state in church growth and baptisms.
-While at High Point, Dr. Moody was instrumental in starting Oxford Baptist Church, the first Baptist church in Oxford, Midway Baptist Church, Canaan Baptist Church and Harmony Baptist Church, all in Covington, McDonough Baptist Tabernacle, as well as other ministries and churches throughout Georgia and the Southeast.
+While at High Point, Dr. Moody was instrumental in starting Oxford Baptist Church (which was the first Baptist church in Oxford), Midway Baptist Church, Canaan Baptist Church and Harmony Baptist Church (all in Covington), McDonough Baptist Tabernacle, as well as other ministries and churches throughout Georgia and the Southeast.

 In the early 1960s, God burdened Dr. Moody’s heart to begin an independent Baptist church in the Covington area.
 So, in obedience to the Holy Spirit, The Baptist Tabernacle started in a little house on Middlebrook Street in Covington fifty-four years ago.
 Dr. and Mrs. Moody, along with sixteen others, committed themselves to praying and building a church that would honor God, encourage and train Christians, evangelize the community and help send missionaries into the world.
 God honored those prayers and on July 19, 1964, The Baptist Tabernacle was established.
 The church quickly began to grow and moved into the old Huson Hospital until God allowed them to purchase our current land, where on Easter Sunday 1967, the congregation held their first service in the beautiful auditorium where we now meet to worship.
 In 1972, Dr. and Mrs. Moody also began Tabernacle Christian School, as a ministry of the church, where hundreds of young people were saved and later called to serve in full-time ministry.